LabunskyA/labunsky.info/running/skechers/index.md

 ### Good Year Outsole

 Branded tire-level outsoles to compete with Continental rubber in Adidas shoes.
-Can be seen in mostly flat and pieced patterns on road shoes.
+It could be seen in primarily flat and pieced patterns on road shoes.
 Good on everything, except dust.
 Very durable for an asphalt-oriented material.

 | Lifespan       | Softness | Traction  | Support |
 | -------------- | -------- | --------- | ------- |